privacybydesign/irmago/README.md

 ## Running the unit tests

 Some of the unit tests connect to locally running external services, namely PostgreSQL and an SMTP server running at port 1025.
 These need to be up and running before these tests can be executed.
-They can be installed as follows.
+This can either be done using `docker-compose` or by following the instructions below to install the services manually.

 #### PostgreSQL